 Ready?
 You have to pick the right books.

 Books they’ll enjoy.
 Books at their reading level.
 Books that cater to their interests, not yours.

 I know that’s hard to do!
 How many times have I caught myself saying: You’ll LOVE this book, it was my favorite when I was your age!
 Only to have them gawk at the cover or title, read the summary and say ‘Puulllease, mom’.
 Ok, so maybe some of Judy Blumes titles aren’t ideal for my two tween boys…

-So how does one help a possibly reluctant reader pick a book he or she won’t want to put down?
+So how does one help a possibly reluctant reader pick the right book so that he or she won’t want to put it down?
 Here are my top tried and tested, sure-fire ways to get your kids reading:

 - Reading-Rewards.com (Book Recommendations tab) Well, you had to know I’d tell you to check out Reading Rewards, right?
 But I bet you didn’t know that beyond being a really cool online reading log and earning rewards, there’s a Book Recommendations tab that’s full of great reading suggestions.
 Here’s what you’ll find: